brauner/dockR/README.md

 ### Some properties

 * All images are available as automated builds from `Docker Hub`.
-You can just pull them with `docker pull lordgarbage/docker-r-patched` and `docker pull lordgarbage/docker-r-devel`.
+You can just pull them with `docker pull lordgarbage/r-patched` and `docker pull lordgarbage/r-devel`.
 * The generic `R` images which reside in the `r-patched` and `r-devel` folders are compiled without setting the `march` flag.
 This will make them run on any system.
-To see how to adapt the image to a specific `architecture` by setting the `march` flag take a look at the `Dockerfiles` which reside in the folders which have `_ivybridge` appended to them.
+To see how to adapt the image to a specific `architecture` by setting the `march` flag take a look at the `Dockerfiles` which reside in the folders which have `ivy` appended to them.
 There you can also see how to enable `3D` support and various other tweaks.
 * Set up `user` so that the container does not need to run as root.